Mojo Vision is putting an augmented reality screen on a contact lens

 Mojo is conducting feasibility clinical studies for R&D iteration purposes under an Institutional Review Board (IRB) approval.
 The Mojo Lens is currently in the research and development phase and is not available for sale anywhere in the world.

-The company’s product development plans had previously remained in stealth.
+The company’s product development plans had previously been in stealth.

 Possible use cases